Home /Compare /Green vs Emerald

 Can you use green and emerald together?+

-Yes, they can work well together in a monochromatic or analogous palette since they're both blue-green colors.
-Their contrast ratio is 2.42:1.
-Use green as the dominant/darker color and emerald as the accent or highlight.
+Yes.
+Both green and emerald are green shades, so they pair naturally in a monochromatic palette.
+Use green as the dominant color and emerald as the accent or highlight.

 What is the hex code for green?+